 Americans hate body odor.
 That is why we embrace antiperspirants and deodorants with such enthusiasm.
 You can’t blame us.
 Anyone who has traveled abroad has probably experienced some pretty strong smells from people traveling on public transportation.
 Many people are leery of the aluminum found in antiperspirants.
 That’s why they have gravitated towards natural crystal deodorant and antiperspirant like this reader:

 Q. Would you please comment on the safety of alum as a deodorant?
 I think it is the ingredient in many “Crystal” antiperspirant products.

 A. We have heard from lots of readers that they gave up aluminum-based antiperspirants because of a fear of either Alzheimer’s disease or cancer.
 Here are just a couple of examples:

-“The women in our family have been using Crystal roll-on for some time, as we’ve been avoiding aluminum and paraben for years and we find that it works well.”
+“The women in our family have been using crystal roll-on for some time, as we’ve been avoiding aluminum and parabens for years and we find that it works well.”